-When it comes to waterfalls, there aren’t many that can match the Niagara Falls in Canada.
+When it comes to waterfalls, there aren’t many that can match the Niagara Falls that straddle between New York state and Canada.
 The falls are 170 ft.
 (52 m) high and the depth of the water at the foot of the falls is the same height as the falls themselves.
 You won’t get a shortage of spectacular pictures here.

 The Great Wall of China, China

 The Great Wall of China is the longest man-made structure in the world – there are 13,000 miles of wall in total.
 This structure was originally built as a protection against invasions from the North and has been renovated and updated because of the high numbers of tourists that visit it every year.

 The first person who walked along the entire wall in modern history was William Edgar Geil, an American tourist.
 How long did it take him and his team?
 Five months!
 Luckily, he took plenty of pictures on his journey which are now considered historically very important.

 Which attraction made it onto your bucket list?
 Whichever it is, you won’t regret visiting it.
 Just watch out for peak tourist times and choose the best months to travel for the most enjoyable experience.